ralphjsmit/filament/packages/schemas/docs/04-layouts/02-grid.md

 ```

 In this example, the grid has 3 columns on small devices, 6 columns on extra large devices, and 8 columns on extra extra large devices.
 The text input will start at column 2 on small devices, column 3 on extra large devices, and column 4 on extra extra large devices.
 This is essentially producing a layout whereby the text input always starts halfway through the grid, regardless of how many columns the grid has.

+<UtilityInjection set="layoutComponents" version="4.x">As well as allowing a static value, the `columnStart()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>